 We have pursued a strategy of engagement with the local Digital Economy.
-The current Head of School is also the QM's Strategic Lead on Tech City, supported by a designated Tech City Coordinator (Michelle Clement).
+The current Head of School (Sandler) is also the QM's Strategic Lead on Tech City, supported by a designated Tech City Coordinator (Michelle Clement).
 QM is also a founder member of Digital Shoreditch.

-The "broad-based alliance with EE" has been developed into a formal merger, creating EECS, while the collaboration with Mathematics has been maintained with strong collaboration on research grants (Security, Networks), on-going support for the Centre for Statistics and support for new cross-disciplinary Centres in Digital Media (gMedia, led by us), Discrete Mathematics (led by Maths), Intelligent Sensing (led by us) and Science and the Law (led by Law).
+The "broad-based alliance with CS" has been developed into a formal merger, creating EECS, while the collaboration with Mathematics has been maintained with strong collaboration on research grants (Security, Networks), on-going support for the Centre for Statistics and support for new cross-disciplinary Centres in Digital Media (qMedia, led by us), Discrete Mathematics (led by Maths), Intelligent Sensing (led by us) and Science and the Law (led by Law).
 We have benefited from approximately £1.25m of QM infrastructure funding specifically to enhance our research laboratories.
 This provided the Media & Arts Technology Studio, an entirely new comprehensively instrumented performance space, primarily supporting our MAT theme, and also enabled us to enlarge and re-instrument our Antennas Laboratory.
+The latter is a major facility with up-to-date equipment giving us state-of-the-art instrumentation across a wide spectrum, including now TeraHertz.
 The MAT studio includes the Performance Lab, a large soundproofed space (10x8m) used for a variety of applications including full 3D motion capture of music performance/dance, audio and video recording, interactive art installations, film/video sound stage and general performance.
 In addition during 2009 Cisco donated gigabit switch router (GSR) equipment (global list price was in excess of \$1m) to support Networks group research into Quality of Service in IP networks.
-The work these facilities supports covers both the EE UoA (Antennas, C4DM) as well as this UoA through the CogSci and Vision groups and the new focus of our Networks group on addressing the challenges around "smart networks".
+The work these facilities supports covers both this UoA (Antennas, C4DM) as well as the CS UoA through the CogSci and Vision groups and the new focus of our Networks group on addressing the challenges around "smart networks".